ask/python-github2/doc/contributing.rst

 -----

 .. note::
-   Unfortunately there aren't many tests for ``github2`` at the moment, any patches to increase test coverage are greatly appreciated
+   Unfortunately test coverage isn't as high as one would hope, patches to increase test coverage are greatly appreciated!

 The preferred way to run the package's tests is with :pypi:`nose`.
 ``nosetests``, nose's command-line test runner, provides excellent reporting